-How you position the V600 affects the bass primarily — the manual suggest close proximity to a wall in order to use it as a sounding board, and I found this to make sense.
+How you position, the V600 affects the bass primarily — the manual suggests close proximity to a wall to use it as a sounding board, and I found this to make sense.
 With the V600 on a kitchen table, its back less than a foot from a wall, I began by playing some Canned Heat that featured a lot of fuzzy, wah-wah guitar action.
 I liked what I heard, even with the volume kept well below the halfway mark.
 I then moved on to vocals — alternating between high-resolution tracks of Lou Reed and Eminem to see whether the vocals would stay crisp and clear amidst what I would have to call almost unreal strong bass (with the volume now turned up 3/4ths).
 I had no trouble understanding the lyrics, which stayed in the foreground as they should.
 Even Bob Dylan’s raspy voice from his early albums came through without any difficulty or audio “mush” blurring it.

-Bottom line: The Korus V600 Wireless Speaker System does the two things a wireless speaker should do but often doesn’t: provide a reliable connection for streaming audio (be that for music, gaming or video) between the source and the speaker, and broadcast the audio from that speaker with high-fidelity and high volume.
+Bottom line: The Korus V600 Wireless Speaker System does the two things a wireless speaker should do but often doesn’t: provide a reliable connection for streaming audio (be that for music, gaming, or video) between the source and the speaker, and broadcast the audio from that speaker with high-fidelity and high volume.
 A retail of $449.00 for a wireless speaker might seem high, but as the saying goes, you get what you pay for.
-And in this case the V600 just doesn’t make our list as one of the best wireless speakers we’ve tested.
-Sonos’ Play:5 2015 on the other hand…
+And in this case, the V600 just doesn’t make our list as one of the best wireless speakers we’ve tested.
+Sonos’ Play:5 2015, on the other hand…